Who should apply?

 Poster Session Opportunity

 Tell us what you are doing!
 We invite you to submit a poster abstract.
 This is an opportunity share what you have been working on and learn more about your colleagues' projects.
-Appropriate topics include scientific or educational research projects, pedagogical methods, course curricula, modules, reform efforts, discipline based education research projects on any scale, resources, and assessments.
+Appropriate topics include educational research projects, pedagogical methods, course curricula, modules, reform efforts, discipline based education research projects on any scale, resources, and assessments.

 The poster session will be held on Sunday, July 23 from 3:30-5:30 pm.
 Posters should be no larger than 3’ X 4’.
 Poster abstracts are due by June 1.
 Applications can be revisited to submit poster files.